In Depth Baby Product Reviews Led by a Pediatrician

 Depending on the seat design, shoulder strap height can be adjusted in two ways.
 One involves detaching the shoulder straps from a splitter plate on the back and rethreading them through a higher slot before sliding them back on the splitter (below left).
 The other method is more straightforward and includes disengaging the height adjustment assembly (usually with a button or lever) and sliding it up or down (below right) with no rethreading necessary.

-Some of the best in this group were the Chicco Keyfit 35, the UPPAbaby Mesa Max, both Peg Perego seats, and the Baby Jogger City GO 2.
+Some of the best in this group were the Peg Perego Nido, UPPAbaby Aria, Evenflo Shyft, the Chicco Keyfit Max, and the Baby Jogger City GO 2.
+The hardest or most time-consuming were the rethread harnesses.
+These include: Romer Juni, Chicco Keyfit 30, Clek Liing, Doona, Graco SnugRide Lite LX, Britax Willow S, and the Nuna Pipa RX.
+While this kind of harness height adjustment might feel acceptable in a lower-priced seat like the Britax, it feels like a disappointment in the most expensive options like the Clek and the Nuna.
 This adjustment isn't an everyday event and might only happen 2-3 times during your baby's time in the infant seat.
 So, while it comes up infrequently, it is something to be aware of.

 Carrier to Base Attachment